IU-PR/Capstone_project/content/docs/2024/MoniDorm/week2.md

         1. Provide a user-friendly interface for students to report issues.
         2. Collect data such as the type of failure, location, and user comments.
         3. Send notifications and updates to users about the status of their reports.
+        4. Perform authorization for security.

         Interactions:
-        Sends collected report data to the API.
+        - Sends collected report data to the API.
-        Receives notifications and updates from the API to send back to users.
+        - Receives notifications and updates from the API to send back to users.
     - <u>WebApp for Admins:</u>

         1. Provide a dashboard for administrators to view statistics and manage reports.